Kafva/Mayl/README.md

 5. Download the credentials and place the file at `./secret/credentials.json`

 ## Add Gmail accounts
+This section needs to be performed on a machine with a GUI to interact with browser prompts, if you want to deploy the application on a server copy the contents of the repository after this section and continue from there.
+Updating which accounts are available and renewing OAuth tokens requires this process to be redone.

 Switch to `./RegisterAccount` and execute
 ```
 dotnet run <your-account@gmail.com>